OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

         // New: wire-level capability advertisement for version negotiation.
         Capabilities caps;
         sequence<CoverageElement,16> coverage;
-        string coverage_canonical_frame;  // canonical frame consumers should use when evaluating coverage Time coverage_eval_time;          // optional evaluation time for transforming coverage elements sequence<Transform,8> transforms;
+        FrameRef coverage_frame_ref;      // canonical frame consumers should use when evaluating coverage Time coverage_eval_time;          // optional evaluation time for transforming coverage elements sequence<Transform,8> transforms;
         SpatialUri manifest_uri;  // MUST be a spatialdds:// URI for this service manifest